Social Media Tips for Content Marketing Strategies

 Influencer marketing isn’t a new concept in the business world; it has just adapted to something different in social media for retail stores.
 Influencer marketing is a is a type of marketing that focuses on reaching customers through key individuals that have influence over your target audience’s purchasing behavior.
 Instead of you and your brand telling customers how great your product is, you instead inspire/hire/pay influential people to get the word out for you.

 An example is having Michael Jordan talk about how great his new Nike basketball shoes are.
 People who like Michael Jordan may very well also like basketball, and thus have an interest in the product.
 To use influencer marketing for your business, you need to first define who the influencers are in your market.
 What brand/person does your target audience pay attention to and how would your product be a relevant fit?
 When using influencer marketing to showcase your product, just keep in mind that the tech-savvy consumer is very self-aware.
 Make sure the content is smart and genuine, because consumers can read through a purposeful advertisement.
-So first build a good relationship with influencers.
+It all starts with good influencer relationships, and building those.
 Then let them choose how to convey the message about enjoying your product.

 A great recent example is Forbes using The Weeknd to support their yearly 30 Under 30 and Celebrity 100 lists.
 He temporarily took over their Instagram and this dramatically boosted account numbers and engagement.
 Why did Forbes have the Weeknd do this?
 Because they understand that it doing so helped get Forbes in front of a youthful audience interested in business, tech, and entertainment.